Question

 Summary

-This is an attempt at humour.
-Humour and laughter are complex parts of human expression and communication.
+Saying "steak" or "bacon" to someone vegan is meanness in the guise of humour.
+We tend to think of humour and laughter as positive human expressions, but they are actually a complex part of communication.
 Laughter can be joyous and sincere, or fake and hollow.
-Sometimes we can't help laughing, sometimes we force out a chuckle for complicated reasons, and sometimes people engage in completely fake laughter.
-Fake laughter is used as part of status displays, or to declare our identity with a person, group or mob.
-You're unlikely to get much emotional depth out of people who use a lot of fake humour.
-Humour that relies on being cruel or mean reveals the shallow character of both the instigator and those who laugh along.
-Don't worry too much about such people, as being a mean, fake person is its own karma.
+Sometimes people can't help but laugh, sometimes they force out a chuckle, and sometimes people engage in fake performative laughter.
+The latter sort of laughter can be part of status displays, or of declaring our identity with a person, group or mob.
+One shouldn't look for much emotional depth in people overly prone to fake laughter.
+Humour that relies on cruelty or meanness reveals the shallow character of both the instigator and those who laugh along.
+Such people are to be ignored or avoided, certainly not worried about too much, because being a shallow person is its own karma.

 Discussion

-There are some good jokes that make light of veganism, even some jokes that vegans will tell among themselves.
+There can be good jokes that make light of veganism, even some jokes that vegans will tell among themselves: "I decided to go vegan when I realised I had too many friends".
 Like any type of joke, these jokes can be clever, surprising, or interesting.
-Then, however, there are attempts at jokes towards vegans that have none of these positive qualities, coincidentally told by people who have none of these positive qualities.
-I've attended many protests against animal cruelty where young men, always young men, will walk past and say, “I like bacon”, “I'm going to have a steak”, etc. They are statements anyone who has done much public animal activism will have heard repeatedly, beyond all tolerance for boredom.
-These masters of the verbal quip will repeat these phrases with the pretence of having thought of it themselves.
-It is unlikely, however, that any such people have ever added an original thought to our culture.
-Jokes, and just for convenience, we will call these boorish statements jokes, don't get funnier with repetition, in the same way that stupid statements don’t get more intelligent with repetition.
+Then, however, there are attempts at jokes that have few positive qualities, usually told by people who have few positive qualities.
+I've attended many protests against animal cruelty where people, almost always young men, will walk past and say, “I like bacon”, “I'm going to have a steak”, etc. They are statements that anyone who has done much animal activism will have heard repeatedly, beyond all tolerance for boredom.
+The people who say such things will repeat these phrases with the seeming pretence of having thought of them themselves.
+It is unlikely, however, that such people have added any original thoughts to our culture.
+Jokes, and just for convenience, we will call these boorish ejaculations jokes, don't get funnier with repetition, in the same way that repetition doesn't make lies become true, or stupid statements intelligent.

 Ugly humour